New 25 years of classical turntable

 On the occasion of the jubilee, the renowned Austrian producer launched a new model of the turntable – as it always looked like and with the lid.

-The tone arm with integrated head shell has also been improved.
-The already known combination of aluminum tube that dampen vibrations, coated with carbon fibers for rigidity and speed, now has a whole new touch and suspension: the support points in the cardan are made of synthetic diamond, and on the underside is the bearing of Japanese production.
+The tonearm with the integrated headshell has also been improved.
+The already known combination of the aluminum tube that dampens vibrations, coated with carbon fibers for rigidity and speed, now has a whole new touch and suspension: the support points in the shaft are made of synthetic diamond, and on the underside is the bearing of Japanese production.
 This construction allows wiring to pass through the axis and the arm base and does not complicate its angular movement.
-The counterweight has a TPE fill, which reduces the resonance of the tone arm free end to the half.
-Non-standard for this price range is the ability to adjust the inclination and azimuth of the tone arm, expanding the choice of cartridges that can be mounted on this turntable.
-Also, the tone arm compliance is in medium range, so it fits very well with the MC cartridges.
-In the standard package, the turntable is supplied with the Ortofon 2M Silver cartridge with silver wire coils and cartridge screws in its own production.
+The counterweight has a TPE fill, which reduces the resonance of the tonearm free end to the half.
+Non-standard for this price range is the ability to adjust the inclination and azimuth of the tonearm, expanding the choice of cartridges that can be mounted on this turntable.
+Also, the tonearm compliance is in the medium range, so it fits very well with the MC cartridges.
+In the standard package, the turntable is supplied with the Ortofon 2M Silver cartridge with silver wire coils and cartridge screws in its production.
 The wiring is made to the back of the base, where two gold plated RF connector and screws are placed.
 The drive motor is AC with electronic regulation via a DC inverter, similar to the Speedbox.
 It is placed in the lower chassis and has a two-stage gearbox for speed change.
 As it is hidden beneath the platter it is necessary to remove the platter so that you can switch the belt.
 Although not often expected to play at 45 rpm, this remains an objection to the design.

 Pro Ject The Classic Hearing Test

-We had the opportunity to listen to The Classic in the home system and the home conditions, but also in the reference Pro-Ject system, via the phono preamp Prebox DS2 connected to the MaiA DS2 integrated D-class amplifier and Triangle Antal EZ speakers.
-The music material was particularly remastered reissue of Maler’s Second Symphony (Vienna Philharmonic, Mehta) on Decca’s 1975 label.
+We had the opportunity to listen to the Classic in the home system and the home conditions, but also in the reference Pro-Ject system, via the phono preamp Pre box DS2 connected to the MaiA DS2 integrated D-class amplifier and Triangle Antal EZ speakers.
+The music material was a particularly remastered reissue of Maler’s Second Symphony (Vienna Philharmonic, Mehta) on Decca’s 1975 label.
 Two 180-gram vinyl in a limited edition of 2,000 and with a Pro Ject logo are intended exclusively for collectors via distributors.

-At the very beginning of the first musical paragraph it could be noted that the background was extremely silent, which subsequently delivers more fine details in the foreground.
-String in a strong start and delicate brass section in the background have their natural colors, and the turntable reveals all beauty of the analogue recording.
-The strings have silken, gentle and full sound.
-Cellos and basses are well defined not only by their depth, but by the articulation and color of the instrument.
+At the very beginning of the first musical paragraph, it could be noted that the background was extremely silent, which subsequently delivers more fine details in the foreground.
+String in a strong start and delicate brass section in the background have their natural colors, and the turntable reveals all beauty of the analog recording.
+The strings have a silken, gentle and full sound.
+Cellos and basses are well defined not only by their depth but by the articulation and color of the instrument.
 In the lower range, the differentiation of different string instruments and percussion is very good, and this is not at the expense of their dynamics and tightness.
-The Classic very good resolves complex music information, and proof is the wealth of the whole of the eighty clearly distinguished musicians.
+The Classic very good resolves complex music information, and the proof is the wealth of the whole of the eighty distinguished musicians.

 In the overall impression, the only objection of the sound is a somewhat darker tone, which reduces the spatial information and the size of the sound stage, which is, however, proportionate and with quite accurate positioning of the instruments, but it happens that the instruments after the initial transition are slightly lost in the mass of the orchestra.
-Reason probably lies in the combination of the tone arm and the cartridge, so it is therefore easy to remove it by replacing the cartridge.
+The reason probably lies in the combination of the tonearm and the cartridge, so it is therefore easy to remove it by replacing the cartridge.